Assistant Professor of Wildlife & Outdoors Management

 Adam's research is focused on adaptive management of wildlife populations and their habitats.
 He is particularly interested in how environmental change structures wildlife communities and how these changes also affect population demographics (e.g., survival, population growth).
 Adam's research lab is currently investigating how active management of invasive hybrid cattails (T. x glauca) affect the distribution of semiaquatic mammals and shore birds in the boundary waters of Minnesota, USA.
 Additionally, his lab is testing hypotheses related to how carnivore populations and communities respond to land-use change in the Flint Hills ecoregion of Kansas.

 Ahlers AA and Heske EJ.
-In Press.
+2017.
 Empirical evidence for declines in muskrat populations across the United States.
-Journal of Wildlife Management.
+Journal of Wildlife Management 81: 1408-1416.

 Miller CA and Ahlers AA.
 2017.
-Do waterfowl hunters know where their money goes?
+Where does the money go?
 Awareness of federal duck stamp fund expenditures among Illinois waterfowl hunters.
-Human Dimensions of Wildlife 22: 291-294.
+Dimensions of Wildlife 22: 291-294.

 Sharp RL and Ahlers AA.
 2017.
 Undergraduates' understanding of agricultural impacts on wildlife: a case for wildlife conservation education.
 Natural Sciences Education 46: 1-5.
 DOI: 10.4195/nse2016.11.0030.